Inventory Control with Modulated Demand and a Partially Observed Modulation Process: Introduction

-We consider the $K > 0$ case in \Cref{sec5} and assume throughout that \Cref{A1} holds.
+In \autoref{sec5}, we consider the $K > 0$ case and assume throughout that \acs{AC} holds.
 We show that there exists an optimal $(s,S)$ policy and determine upper and lower bounds on $s$ and $S$ for the finite and infinite horizon cases, where each bound and the values of $s$ and $S$ are dependent on the belief function of the modulation process.
 Each of these bounds and the values of $s$ and $S$ are shown to be constant within regions of the belief space described by a finite number of linear inequalities.
 An outline of an approach for determining an optimal $(s,S)$ policy and the resultant expected cost function for the finite horizon case are presented in the e-companion.
-Conclusions are presented in \Cref{sec6}.